Chart Color Schemes

 Kingaroy Surrounds - South has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that may affect this region.
-Notable initiatives include enhancing safety along D'Aguilar Highway (Yarraman - Kingaroy), constructing a new shopping complex in Kingaroy, developing Taabinga Industrial Estate, and establishing the South Burnett Renewable Energy Hub.
-Below is a list of these projects, focusing on those most likely to be relevant.
+AreaSearch identified 22 projects likely affecting the region.
+Notable initiatives include enhancing safety along D'Aguilar Highway from Yarraman to Kingaroy at multiple locations, developing the New Kingaroy Shopping Complex and Taabinga Industrial Estate, and establishing the South Burnett Renewable Energy Hub.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.